Bhumi Pednekar completes 9 years in Bollywood, expresses gratitude - ExBulletin

 Bhumi Pednekar completes 9 years in Bollywood, expresses gratitude

-On receiving love from the audience, Bhumi said, “As an actor, nothing is more joyful than the unanimous praise from the film industry, media and audiences for his performance.
-I am very emotional and passionate about my work, each of my films has “a special place in my heart.
-For me, Bhakshak is at the top of this list because of the powerful story it tells and also because I play a woman who is the agent of change. ” She added, “It's rare in Indian cinema because very few films allow a woman to become a leader of change, one who improves society.
-I have always believed in portraying powerful women who contribute to nation building and who empower their compatriots. women to stand up against injustice and patriarchy and to make their rights and needs heard. »
+On receiving the love from the audience, Bhumi said, “As an actor, nothing is more joyful than the unanimous praise from the film industry, media and audiences for his performance.
+I am very emotional and passionate about my work, each of my films has a special place in my heart.
+For me, Bhakshak is at the top of this category because of the powerful story it tells and also because I play a woman who is the agent of change.

+She added, “This is rare in Indian cinema, as very few films allow a woman to become a leader of change, one who improves society.
+I have always believed in portraying powerful women who contribute to nation building and who empower other women to stand up against injustice and patriarchy and make their rights and needs heard. .

 Bhumi also thanked the makers for giving her the opportunity to headline 'Bhakshak'.
 “I thank my director Pulkit, Red Chillies and writer Jyotsana Nath for giving me a project that allowed me to act from my heart.
-I am overjoyed by the love coming my way.
+I am delighted with the love that comes to me.
 This tells me that I chose the right project that touched people's hearts.
-It also tells me that people want to see me do stories that are meaningful and full of content,” she shared.
-(ANI)
+It also tells me that people want to see me write meaningful, content-filled stories,” she shared.

 |